- Position: Forward

 - Goals: 4

 Brek Shea made his debut for the senior squad in 2010, building on the work he'd done as a member of US Soccer youth teams and with FC Dallas.
 His size and eye for goal make him a valuable part of the attack, usually setup as a winger.
 That hasn't stopped his club coach from using him as a defender, a role he played at the start fo the 2011 season in Dallas.
 A fan favorite not only for his inspired play but ever changing hair style, Brek is a noteable artist who has sold several paintings.
 He won the US Soccer Federation's Young Player of the Year award for 2011.
 In 2013, Brek transferred to England's Premier League joining Stoke City.
 He returned to MLS with Orlando City for the 2015 season.
 He was traded to Vancouver before the start of the 2017 season.
-Shea moved to Atlanta for 2019.
+Shea moved to Atlanta for 2019, joining Inter Miami in 2020.

 2015: Started against Chile on Jan 28 and scored.
 Started against Panama on Feb 8.
 Subbed on for the second-half against Denmark on Mar 25.
 Started against Switzerland on Mar 31 and scored.
 Played the second-half against Mexico on Apr 15.
 Started against the Netherlands on Jun 5.
 Started against Costa Rica on Oct 13.